Abraham Goos

-Biography
+Early life and family

+Abraham Goos (born about 1590) was the son of Pieter Goos, a diamond cutter, and Margriete van den Keere.
+Through his mother he was related to the engraver Pieter van den Keere (Petrus Kaerius).

+His first teacher was the engraver and cartographer Jodocus Hondius (1563–1612), who was related to Goos by marriage.

-Abraham Goos was the son of Pieter Goos, a diamond cutter, and Margriete van den Keere.
-He married Stijntgen Theunisdr de Ram ("Stijntje Teunis") in 1614, in Haarlem.
-He lived on the Nieuwendijk in Amsterdam, and by 1615 had moved to the Kalverstraat, in "'t Vergulde Caertboeck".
-His first teacher was Jodocus Hondius (1563–1612) (his cousin by marriage), according to a 1616 note by Goos.
+He married Stijntgen Theunisdr de Ram ("Stijntje Teunis") in 1614 in Haarlem.
+Goos lived on the Nieuwendijk in Amsterdam, and by 1615 had moved to the Kalverstraat, in "'t Vergulde Caertboeck".

+The couple had several children, including the engraver and publisher Pieter Goos (1616–1675), as well as another son, Abraham Goos (baptized 1621), and a daughter, Cathalyna Goos (baptized 1623).

+Career

+After training under the engraver and cartographer Jodocus Hondius (1563–1612), Goos began his professional career in Amsterdam in the early seventeenth century.

 After Hondius died, his son-in-law Jan Janssonius took over Hondius's business and continued the partnership with Goos.
-One of Hondius' specialties was the manufacture of globes, and Goos and Janssonius continued this, regularly modifying them as more geographical information became available.
-With his cousin Pieter van den Keere (in Latin, Petrus Kaerius; Goos's mother was van den Keere's sister), Goos engraved the globe of Petrus Plancius, in 1614.
-Goos becomes a specialist in engraving and is known for his accuracy.
-In 1616 he published Nieuw Nederlandtsch Caertboeck, an atlas of the Seventeen Provinces in 23 maps, and one of the first atlases of the Netherlands; Goos took care of the maps.
-He is paid 120 guilders by the States General of the Netherlands.
-It is republished in 1625.
+One of Hondius' specialties was the manufacture of globes, and Goos and Janssonius continued this work, regularly modifying the globes as new geographical information became available.

+With his cousin Pieter van den Keere (in Latin, Petrus Kaerius; Goos's mother was van den Keere's sister), Goos engraved the globe of Petrus Plancius in 1614.
+Goos became known as a specialist engraver and for the accuracy of his work.
+He also engraved maps for several publishers, including the English cartographer John Speed.

+In 1616, Goos published the Nieuw Nederlandtsch Caertboeck, one of the first atlases of the Netherlands.
+He was paid 120 guilders by the States General of the Netherlands.
+The atlas was republished in 1625.

 Belgium Sive Inferior Germania, 1621.
 "Leodiensis Episcopatus", below the center of the image, is the area of the Liège diocese.